-Hormones are often associated with a whole host of unpleasant symptoms – mood swings, water retention, fatigue, cravings and pain.
-You may notice that your body reacts to pain differently throughout the month.
-Sometimes you are more resistant to pain, other times even a small stimulus throws you off balance and the discomfort seems much more intense.
+Hormones are often associated with a whole range of unpleasant symptoms – mood swings, water retention, fatigue, cravings, and pain.
+You may notice that your body reacts differently to pain throughout the month.
+Sometimes you are more resilient to pain, other times even a minor stimulus can throw you off balance, and discomfort seems much more intense.
 This is no coincidence.
-This is due to female hormones, which affect not only physical symptoms during the cycle, but also how the brain itself reacts to pain.
+Female hormones play a role in this, influencing not only physical manifestations but also how the brain itself reacts to pain throughout the cycle.

 How the brain processes pain

 Pain is not just a physical sensation.
 It is a complex process that begins in the body but is processed in the brain.
-Nerve endings in the body register the painful stimulus and send a signal to the spinal cord and brain.
-The brain then determines how much pain we experience.
-And that is where hormones come into play.
+Nerve endings in the body detect a painful stimulus and send a signal to the spinal cord and brain.
+The brain then decides how intensely we experience the pain.
+And that's where hormones come into play.

 What role do hormones play?

-Hormones like estrogen and progesterone They affect neurotransmitters in the brain (e.g. serotonin), inflammatory processes, and neural pathways that transmit and process pain, thereby influencing how the brain and nervous system perceive and interpret pain.
+Hormones like estrogen and progesterone affect neurotransmitters in the brain (e.g., serotonin), inflammatory processes, and neuronal pathways that transmit and process pain.
+This influences how the brain and nervous system perceive and interpret pain.

-However, according to research, it is not just the level of these hormones that is decisive, but especially how quickly and significantly they change.
-It is precisely the sharp hormonal fluctuations during the monthly cycle that fundamentally affect women's sensitivity to pain.
+However, according to research, it's not just the level of these hormones that is crucial, but especially how quickly and significantly they change.
+It is precisely the sharp hormonal fluctuations during the monthly cycle that fundamentally affect pain sensitivity in women.

 Painkillers are not as effective for women.
 Why?

-There are four phases of the menstrual cycle – menstrual, follicular, ovulatory and luteal.
-Each of these phases is accompanied by changes in the levels of estrogen , progesterone and other hormones that affect not only the reproductive organs but also the brain and nervous system.
-How intensely we perceive pain and how our body reacts to it may be related to the specific phase of the cycle and changing hormone levels:
+We distinguish four phases of the menstrual cycle – menstrual, follicular, ovulatory, and luteal.
+Each is accompanied by changes in levels of estrogen, progesterone, and other hormones, which affect not only the reproductive organs but also the brain and nervous system.
+How intensely we perceive pain and how the body reacts to it can be related to the specific phase of the cycle and changing hormone levels:

 Follicular phase

-During the follicular phase, which follows menstruation and lasts until ovulation, the level of the hormone estrogen gradually increases.
+In the follicular phase, which follows menstruation and lasts until ovulation, estrogen levels gradually rise.
 Estrogen can have contradictory effects on pain perception.
-On the one hand, it has an anti-inflammatory effect , increases the pain threshold and promotes the production of neurotransmitters such as serotonin, which positively affect mood and pain processing in the brain.
+On the one hand, it has anti-inflammatory effects, increases the pain threshold, and promotes the production of neurotransmitters like serotonin, which positively affect mood and pain processing in the brain.
 This is why many women perceive pain less intensely during this period.
-On the other hand, some studies suggest that sudden changes in estrogen, such as its sudden increase or decrease, may be associated with increased pain perception.
+On the other hand, some studies suggest that sharp changes in estrogen, such as a sudden increase or decrease, can actually be associated with increased pain experience.

-During ovulation, when estrogen levels peak and then drop sharply, some women may experience increased sensitivity to pain.
-These hormonal fluctuations can also trigger what's known as mittelschmerz , ovulation pain usually on one side of the lower abdomen.
+During ovulation, when estrogen levels peak and then drop sharply, some women may experience increased pain sensitivity.
+These hormonal fluctuations can also cause mittelschmerz, or ovulation pain, usually on one side of the lower abdomen.

 Luteal phase

-After ovulation, the luteal phase begins, when the hormone progesterone dominates.
-Its effect on pain is more complex, and while it has a dampening effect in some women, it can increase pain sensitivity in others - especially if estrogen levels fluctuate or drop sharply.
-It is during this phase that many women experience symptoms of premenstrual syndrome, including breast pain , back pain, headaches, insomnia and fatigue, or a general deterioration in mood, which further intensifies the perception of pain.
+After ovulation, the luteal phase begins, dominated by the hormone progesterone.
+Its effect on pain is more complex, and while it may have a suppressive effect on some women, it can increase pain sensitivity in others – especially if its levels fluctuate or if there is a sharp drop in estrogen.
+It is during this phase that many women experience symptoms of premenstrual syndrome, including breast pain, back pain, headaches, insomnia, and fatigue or general mood worsening, which further intensifies pain perception.

 Menstrual phase

-As menstruation begins, when estrogen and progesterone levels drop, the pain threshold tends to be lowest and the brain becomes more sensitive to painful stimuli.
-Approximately 45–95% of women of reproductive age experience some form of pain during menstruation, often in the form of lower abdominal cramps, backaches, migraines, or digestive problems.
-One of the main causes of these discomforts is prostaglandins, hormone-like substances that trigger uterine contractions and help shed the lining of the uterus.
+With the onset of menstruation, when both estrogen and progesterone levels fall, the pain threshold is lowest, and the brain reacts more sensitively to painful stimuli.
+Approximately 45–95% of women of reproductive age experience some form of pain during menstruation, often in the form of lower abdominal cramps, back pain, migraines, or digestive problems.
+One of the main causes of these problems is prostaglandins, hormone-like substances that trigger uterine contractions and help shed the uterine lining.
 However, they also cause inflammation and muscle tension, which can lead to increased pain not only in the uterus but also in other parts of the body.

-4 tips to manage pain during your period
+4 tips to manage pain during your cycle

-Pain and other physical or psychological symptoms associated with menstruation can wreak havoc on our bodies and are not always easy to cope with.
-That's why you can try some of our tips on how to better manage pain during each phase:
+Pain and other physical or psychological symptoms associated with menstruation can take a toll on our bodies, and it's not always easy to cope with them.
+That's why you can try some of our tips to better manage pain in individual phases:

 1. Monitor your body and pain patterns

-Keeping a menstrual diary can help you identify when and why pain occurs.
-Try tracking not only physical symptoms, but also your mood, sleep, and diet.
-The symptothermal method can also be a great tool .
+Keeping a menstrual diary can help you identify when and why pain appears.
+Try tracking not only physical symptoms but also mood, sleep, or diet.
+The symptothermal method can also be a great tool.

-For pain relief, you can use a warm compress or try an abdominal massage with Cramp Days oil .
-Gentle almond oil, along with extracts of calendula, lavender and rosemary, will pleasantly warm your skin, relieve muscle tension and calm your body and mind.
+For pain relief, you can use a warm compress or try an abdominal massage with Cramp Days oil.
+Gentle almond oil along with calendula, lavender, and rosemary extracts will pleasantly warm your skin, relieve muscle tension, and soothe your body and mind.

-Sufficient intake of fluids, vitamins and minerals helps to relieve muscle tension and calm the nervous system.
-Our Premenstrual Complex It contains key nutrients – such as magnesium, vitamin B6 or ashwagandha – which together contribute to well-being, especially in the pre-menstrual period, and help relieve unpleasant symptoms.
+Adequate intake of fluids, vitamins, and minerals helps relieve muscle tension and calm the nervous system.
+Our Premenstrual Complex contains key nutrients – such as magnesium, vitamin B6, or ashwagandha – which together contribute to well-being especially during the period before menstruation and help alleviate unpleasant symptoms.

-4. Focus on your breath and nervous system
+4. Focus on breath and the nervous system

 Short breathing exercises, meditation, or gentle yoga can help calm your mind and body.
-Regular breathwork can reduce pain perception and improve stress management.
-For more tips on how to reset your nervous system, check outthis article .
+Regular breathing work can reduce pain perception and improve stress management.
+You can find more tips on how to reset your nervous system in this article.

 -

-What affects a woman's libido and what role does the menstrual cycle play?
+What affects female libido and what role does the menstrual cycle play?

 -